 By default, all switch ports are access ports therefore to make a port trunk, the user should manually make it trunk by using DTP.

 Dynamic Trunking Protocol is CISCO proprietary protocol used for negotiating a trunk link between two switches as well as the encapsulation type of either 802.1q or ISL (Generally, 802.1q is used because ISL has more overhead than 802.1q).
 Of course, It is a layer 2 (data link) protocol and is enabled by default.

 Here are the different options available while configuring a switch interface:-

 switchport mode access (DTP mode OFF) –

-This mode puts the switch interface into permanent non trunking mode regardless of whether the neighbouring interface is trunk port or trying to become a trunk port that is why it is known as DTP mode OFF.
+This mode puts the switch interface into permanent non-trunking mode regardless of whether the neighbouring interface is a trunk port or trying to become a trunk port that is why it is known as DTP mode OFF.
 The port is a dedicated layer 2 access port.

 switchport mode trunk (DTP mode ON) –

 It puts the interface into trunking mode.
 The interface will become a trunk interface even if the neighbouring ports are trunk or not that is why it is called DTP mode ON.